 Next week’s Annual NASS Conference sees the launch of a new book ‘Special School Leaders – Case Studies from Leaders of Independent Schools and Non Maintained Special Schools’.
 Published by NASS working with AKN Consulting this resource shares the experiences of school leaders who took part in this year’s NASS Leadership Programme.

 School leadership can be a lonely place and it is well evidenced that in an era of limited time and funding leaders in schools often deprioritise their own reflection and development time to push resource to wider staff CPD.
+See the book here

 The NASS Leadership Programme provided an opportunity for special school leaders to both reflect on their own practice and to work with their peers on areas of shared interest.
 With input from bodies including Education Endowment Foundation and Centre for Education and Youth participants worked together on addressing a key challenge in each of their schools.
 This short book captures and shares their learning.